 There is a strong commitment to promoting your professional development in Camden.
 You will be supported by clinical and management supervision and will be given the opportunity to develop and enhance clinical skills, leadership skills, therapeutic interventions and case management through appraisal and personal development planning.

 This post is exempt from the Rehabilitation of Offenders Act and will require an Enhanced DBS.

 To find out more about what it is like to work at Camden, meet some of our People by clicking HERE

-We’re ready to welcome your ideas, your views, and your rebellious spirit.
-Help us redefine how we support those in the SEN Team, and we’ll redefine what a career can be.
-If that sounds good to you, we’d love to talk.
+We’re ready to welcome your ideas and your views.
+Help us redefine how we’re supporting people, and we’ll redefine what a career can be.

 To discover more about Camden and our commitment towards diversity, equality and safeguarding, please visit our recruitment website